Landing Pag Banner Dach Misery Of Maintenance Scaled

 Because SFT is easy to use and set up, it can be limited in performance and scalability.
 Managed file transfer is designed to manage the exchange of large files between multiple systems and end-users.

-While managed file transfer is used across industries and companies focused on securing sensitive data, there are some specialized use cases for MFT, including business with compliance requirements to adhere to, like healthcare providers.
+While managed file transfer is used across industries and companies focused on securing sensitive data, there are some specialized use cases, including complex compliance requirements.

 Healthcare